TOI-7169 b: A Hot Jupiter Transiting a Metal-Poor Star: Observations

 \subsection{TESS}

 TOI-7169 was observed by TESS during its prime mission and the first two extended missions in Sectors 16, 57, 83, and 84.
 The TESS observations were taken as 1800~s cadence full-frame images in Sector 16 and 200~s full-frame images in Sectors 57 and 84.
 In Sector 83, TOI-7169 was one of 12,000 stars selected for observations at 120~s cadence.
 Light curves were produced by the Quick Look Pipeline \citep{huang20a,huang20b} for Sectors 16, 57, and 84 and the SPOC pipeline \citep{jenkins16,caldwell20} for Sector 83.
-As mentioned above, the transit signal was not identified in the first two sectors of observations, although transits are detectable in those data.
+Because the star is fainter than $T=10.5$, it was not classified as a TOI by the Quick Look Pipeline during the TESS prime mission \citep{guerrero21}.
+However, the transits are deep enough to be clearly detectable in all sectors, as illustrated below.

 We downloaded the TOI-7169 light curves from the Mikulski Archive for Space Telescopes (MAST\footnote{https://mast.stsci.edu/}) using the \texttt{lightkurve} package \citep{lightkurve}.
 We processed the light curves to remove flux variations from stellar activity and instrumental effects using the spline-fitting tool \texttt{keplersplinev2} \citep{Vanderburg:2014}, following the procedures described by \citet{schulte24,schulte25}.
 The flattened light curve from Sectors 83 and 84 is illustrated in Fig.~\ref{fig:tesslc}.